top of page

 Yuuki is the founder of Sense of Wonder Forest School.
 With a background in science and environmental psychology, she has been facilitating meaningful connections between young people and the natural world since 2015.

-She is the co-author of Forest Fridays, weaving together stories of children's experiences in nature.
+She is the co-author of the book Forest Fridays, weaving together stories of children's experiences in nature.

 Most recently, she has been involved in the Sing Forest Project in the UK, writing songs inspired by nature and her own creative work in both English and Japanese.